 How to Register You Copyrights Digitally

 Have you filed your copyrights for all the art you've created this year?
-Now you can file your images digitally online at http://www.copyright.gov/eco/
+Now you can file your images digitally online at https://copyright.gov/registration/

 Kate's tips:

-• Be forewarned, the site is a little challenging--so keep this tech support number handy: 202-707-3002.
+• Keep this tech support number handy: 202-707-3002.

-• Have the Tutorial open on your screen while you go through the application process, otherwise it's easy to get sidetracked and go down the wrong road, especially when a lot of their examples are oriented towards musicians & video producers.
+• Have the Tutorial open on your screen while you go through the application process, otherwise it's easy to get sidetracked and go down the wrong road, especially when a lot of their examples are oriented towards musicians, video producers.

 • There is a hour time limit for downloading, so it's best to have your art ready before you get on the site.
 Make copies of your art files, reduce their file sizes and put them all in one folder on the desktop.
 That way, they are ready to download and easy to find.
 I reduced each image down to 100-500K range.